mikke89/RmlUi/readme.md

 RmlUi is the C++ user interface package based on the HTML and CSS standards, designed as a complete solution for any project's interface needs.
 It is a fork of the [libRocket](https://github.com/libRocket/libRocket) project, introducing new features, bug fixes, and performance improvements.

 RmlUi uses the time-tested open standards XHTML1.0 and CSS2.0 while borrowing features from HTML5 and CSS3, and extends them with features suited towards real-time applications.
 Because of this, you don't have to learn a whole new proprietary technology like other libraries in this space.
-Please have a look at the [element index](https://mikke89.github.io/RmlUiDoc/pages/rml/element_index.html) and the supported [properties](https://mikke89.github.io/RmlUiDoc/pages/rcss/property_index.html).
+Please have a look at the supported [RCSS properties](https://mikke89.github.io/RmlUiDoc/pages/rcss/property_index.html) and [RML elements](https://mikke89.github.io/RmlUiDoc/pages/rml/element_index.html).

 Documentation is located at https://mikke89.github.io/RmlUiDoc/